pyfar/gallery/docs/contribute/general/pr_workflow.rst

 - Browse the available labels and assign the most appropriate ones to your PR.
 - If possible, add the PR to the *Weekly meeting* project board.
 Workflow automation will then assign the status :backlog:`Backlog` which is automatically updated during the process.
 - If a milestone is already defined for the next release you can also assign it to the PR.
 Otherwise, maintainers will take care of this later.
 Please ignore the corresponding (failing) workflow check.

-The Review Process
-~~~~~~~~~~~~~~~~~~

 - If you open a PR which is not yet ready for review, mark it as "Draft".
 You can request reviews for draft PRs, but reviewers will know that it is not yet ready for final review and consequently provide conceptual feedback only.
 You can also indicate that you want to discuss the PR further by changing the status to :open-discussion:`Open Discussion` in the project section.

+The Review Process
+~~~~~~~~~~~~~~~~~~

 - As soon as the PR is ready for review, request a review from the maintainer team of the respective package or project.
 The teams are named after the respective repository.
 Remember to change the status from "Draft" to "Ready for Review" if applicable.
 Please note that it might take some time for reviewers to get to your PR depending on their availability.
 If you have not received feedback after a reasonable amount of time, feel free to ping the maintainers once more or get in touch through slack or join a weekly developer meeting.
 - Wait for the reviewers feedback and address the requested changes if necessary.
 Pyfar requires at least two approving reviews before a PR can be merged.
 For small changes, such as fixing small issues or updating the documentation, one approving review is usually sufficient.
+- After revising the PR according to the reviewers' comments, please re-request a review so that reviewers get informed about the updates.
 - You can also refer to the `reviewer guidelines <reviewing.html>`_ for more information on the review process.
 - If recent changes made to the ``main`` or ``develop`` branch are required for your PR, use ``git rebase`` instead of ``git merge``.
 This helps maintainability of the project.
 - During the review process, please only update the PR description if necessary or a reviewer requests it.
 To reply to reviewer comments, please use the comment functionality of GitHub instead.